benkoshy/pagy/docs/resources/urls.md

 ==- GET

 Serving paginated collections is a retrieval action that does not modify data; therefore, it should rely on GET requests.
-Since most applications follow this standard, Pagy produces GET URLs and helpers out of the box.
+Since most applications follow this standard, Pagy parses and produces GET URLs out of the box.

 ==- POST

-If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy (e.g., via the `data_hash` helper).
+If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy _(e.g., via the [data_hash](/toolbox/helpers/data_hash) or [readers](/toolbox/paginators/#shared-readers))_.
 However, Pagy parses and handles POST request parameters out of the box without additional configuration.

 ==- Dynamic Segments